What is graphene?

 While a number of factors influence graphene nucleation and growth, it is well established that CVD graphene will always have edges, nanoscale defects and grain boundaries where carbon to carbon bonding can be disrupted.
 The basic process for CVD graphene production on Copper and Ni is described in the diagram below.

-How good is graphene from General Graphen Corporation, a world-leading large-scale graphene manufacturer, producer and supplier?
+How good is graphene from General Graphene Corporation, a world-leading large-scale graphene manufacturer, producer and supplier?

 General Graphene Corporation, a leading large-scale graphene manufacturer, producer and supplier has developed a series of proprietary, customized production equipment for its CVD graphene.
 Our systems are programmable, fully automated and operate in a continuous roll-to-roll format at atmospheric pressure.
 This allows us to produce consistent quality graphene that can be tailored to meet the needs of specific applications.